munificent/craftinginterpreters/book/statements-and-state.md

 var global = "outside";
 {
   var local = "inside";
-  print global;
+  print global + local;
 }
 ```

-When the block begins, we create a new environment.
-That's where `local` ends up
-getting defined.
-On a variable access, if we only look in that environment,
-we'll fail to find any variables declared in enclosing scopes, like `global`
-here.
-But those should be in scope too.

-This means when we look up a variable, we look in the environment of the current
-innermost block, and the environments for every enclosing block, all the way up
+Here, `global` lives in the outer global environment and `local` is defined
+inside the block's environment.
+In that `print` statement, both of those
+variables are in scope.
+In order to find them, the interpreter needs to be able
+to search not just the current innermost environment, but also any enclosing
+ones.

-to the outermost global environment.
-We implement this by <span
-name="cactus">chaining</span> the environments together.
+We implement this by <span name="cactus">chaining</span> the environments

-Each environment has a reference to the environment of the immediately enclosing
+together.
+Each environment has a reference to the environment of the immediately
-scope.
-When we look up a variable, we walk that chain from innermost out until
+enclosing scope.
+When we look up a variable, we walk that chain from innermost
-we find the variable.
-The fact that we start with the innermost scope is how we
+out until we find the variable.
+Starting at the innermost scope is how we make
-ensure local variables correctly shadow outer ones.
-If we walk all the way to
+local variables shadow outer ones.
-the global environment (which has no reference to an outer environment) without
-finding the variable, it's undefined.

 <aside name="cactus">